LLNL/axom/src/axom/mint/docs/sphinx/sections/tutorial.rst

 that the supplied kernel also takes the the IDs of the constituent cell :ref:`Nodes` as an argument.

-This feature is demonstrated with the following code snippet, which, averages the node-centered velocity components to corresponding cell-centered fields:
+This feature is demonstrated with the following code snippet, which averages the node-centered velocity components to corresponding cell-centered fields:

 .. literalinclude:: ../../../examples/mint_tutorial.cpp